Money in Kazakhstan: A Tourist Guide to ATMs, Cards and Exchange

 There is no shortage of ATMs in the bigger cities of Kazakhstan – Almaty, Astana, Shymkent, etc. They are at every corner and you won’t have to walk long before you stumble upon an ATM.

-Kazakhstan is very well connected to the world economy and you can use your foreign card there to withdraw money from the ATMs.
+Kazakhstan is very well connected to the world economy and you can use your foreign card to withdraw money from the ATMs.

 All ATMs will accept Visa and Mastercard.
 Some ATMs may also accept Maestro cards.
 Almost no ATMs accept American Express.